ElaraDevSolutions/gittool/README.md

 # gittool (gt)

-A small, focused command-line helper that makes working with Git and multiple SSH keys easier.
-It provides:
+Small CLI helper around Git that focuses on:

-- Simple SSH key and config management (add, remove, list keys).
+- SSH key/config management (add, remove, rotate, select).
 - A tiny wrapper to clone repositories using a chosen SSH HostAlias.

-The command is distributed as `gt` and includes a dispatcher that forwards SSH-related commands to the bundled `ssh.sh` helper.
+- A local vault for storing a master password encrypted via GPG.

+The main command is `gt`, which dispatches to small helpers like `ssh.sh`, `vault.sh` and `doctor.sh`.

 ## Installation